 - Child Protection Policy / Safeguarding Policy

-- Behaviour Management Policy
+- Behaviour (and Relationships) Policy

 - Equalities Policy

 - Health and Safety policy

-- Managing Allegations Against Staff
+- Managing Allegations Against Staff policy

-- Safer Working in Bright Future's Schools
+- Working Safely in Bright Future's Schools policy

 Who is the Policy for?

 The policy applies to all staff employed by Bright Futures Educational Trust and any workers/consultants providing a service.